RebelToolbox/RebelDocumentation/tutorials/inputs/input_examples.rst

 Introduction
 ------------

-In this tutorial, you'll learn how to use Godot's :ref:`InputEvent <class_InputEvent>` system to capture player input.
+In this tutorial, you'll learn how to use Rebel Engine's :ref:`InputEvent <class_InputEvent>` system to capture player input.
 There are many different types of input your game may use - keyboard, gamepad, mouse, etc. - and many different ways to turn those inputs into actions in your game.
 This document will show you some of the most common scenarios, which you can use as starting points for your own projects.

-.. note:: For a detailed overview of how Godot's input event system works,
+.. note:: For a detailed overview of how Rebel Engine's input event system works,
           see :ref:`doc_inputevent`.

 Events versus polling